Faculty of Philosophy and Letters, University of Buenos Aires: Notable people

 The Faculty of Philosophy and Letters has produced a number of important thinkers and researchers in the fields of social science and philosophy.
 Social anthropologist Esther Hermitte, credited with introducing structural-functionalist anthropology in Argentina, was a FFyL alumna, as was post-marxist theorist Ernesto Laclau.
 Sociologist and political activist Pilar Calveiro began her studies at the Faculty of Philosophy and Letters, before the creation of the Faculty of Social Sciences in 1988.
+In 2008, Estela Beatriz Cols, pedagogue, researcher, and educator, received her Ph.D. in Education from this faculty.

 Several renown writers and artists have also been educated at FFyL, including novelist and short story writer Julio Cortázar, one of the founders of the Latin American Boom.
 Cortázar began a philosophy degree aged 18, but did not complete it due to financial woes.
 The poet and critic Jorge Fondebrider studied literature at FFyL, and later served as director of the UBA-owned Centro Cultural Ricardo Rojas.
 The Manipulated Man author Esther Vilar, and the poet and translator Alejandra Pizarnik, also attended FFyL.
 The short story writer Samanta Schweblin studied film design at UBA.
 Elena Presser also began her studies at the University of Buenos Aires, as did film director Juan Cabral.